vitessio/website/content/en/docs/20.0/reference/features/vtgate-buffering.md

  * Hold up and buffer any queries sent to the tables (MoveTables) or shards (Reshard) for which traffic is being switched.
  * Perform the traffic switching work so that application traffic against the tables (MoveTables) or shards (Reshard) are transparently switched to the new keyspace (MoveTables) or shards (Reshard).
  * Drain the buffered queries to the new keyspace or shards — or if the switch failed then back to the original keyspace or shards.

-{{< warning >}}
-This process is not guaranteed to eliminate errors to the application, but rather reduce them or make them less frequent.
-The application should still endeavor to handle errors appropriately if/when they occur.
-{{< /warning >}}

 ## How does it work?